47 of The Best Sport Psychology Quotes

 James Kneller

 Comment: Our own James Kneller reminds us about the importance of listening.
-In sport we so often talk about the importance of experience.
-Well, that experience is comprised if you’re always listening to the same people over and over again.
+In sports, we often talk about the importance of experience.
+Well, that experience is comprised if you repeatedly listen to the same people all the time.

 Sport Psychology Quotes By Unknowns or Those Who Wish To Remain Anonymous